VI. Advanced Practice Nurse Model Components

 Modeling workforce attrition

 Advanced practice nurses can leave the workforce of their current occupation permanently by changing careers.
-Each year, nurses under age 50 have a low probability of being removed from the workforce based on observed career change using the 2022 NSSRN.
+Each year, nurses under age 50 have a low probability of leaving the workforce based on observed career change using the 2022 NSSRN.
 Note that this does not include nurse practitioners changing their specialty.
 While these workers may join other health care occupations, we assume that they are captured in the new graduate data for that occupation.

 HWSM simulates annual attrition probabilities for APRNs over age 50 based on provider age and APRN type or NP specialty.
 We created attrition probabilities based on APRN responses to the following 2022 NSSRN question: